cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 document, we describe Verifiable Distributed Aggregation Functions (VDAFs) as a general class of protocols that achieve this goal.

-VDAF schemes achieves their privacy goal by distributing the computation of the aggregate among a number of non-colluding aggregation servers.
+VDAF schemes achieve their privacy goal by distributing the computation of the aggregate among a number of non-colluding aggregation servers.
 As long as a subset of the servers executes the protocol honestly, VDAFs guarantee that no input is ever visible in the clear.
 At the same time, VDAFs are "verifiable" in